riversx/dotnet-core-kata-skeleton/README.md

 Command+p > ext install csharp
 ```
 ## The walking skeleton
-Create the following folders structure:
+You can use the ready-to-go project structure (if so, skip to "Build solution and run tests") or create the following folders structure:

 ```sh
 /dotnet-core-kata-skeleton